cbxm/cbxm/me.md

 permalink: /me/
 ---

-i write about org design, vibes, life, and whatever i feel like, really. enjoy your stay. ♥
+i write about org design, vibes, life, and whatever i feel like, really.